 About this course

-Most of our modules are production-based.
+Most of our modules are practice-based.
 You work on various performance projects within a production ensemble setting.
-The rest of our modules focus on the practical training (voice, movement, etc) and theatre knowledge you need to be a professional actor.
+The rest of our modules focus on the practical training (such as voice and movement) and theatre knowledge you need to be a professional actor.
 You learn on-the-job, starting work on your first production in week one.
 And you’re involved in regular production work right up until the end of your third year.

 You get exclusive access to our fantastic theatre facilities.
 Our Gulbenkian Centre is the most flexible theatre space at any European university.
 Inside, you’ll find studio performance spaces, rehearsal rooms, design studios, and a costume department.